wp-plugins/js-support-ticket/readme.txt

 JS Support Ticket is a powerful and easy to use support system that helps you to provide support system elegantly.

 == Description ==
 JS Support Ticket is a trusted open source ticket system.
 JS Support ticket is a simple, easy to use, web-based customer support system.
 User can create ticket from front-end.
 JS support ticket comes packed with lot features than most of the expensive(and complex) support ticket system on market.
-The best part is, It’s completely free
+The best part is, It completely free
 [Plugin Homepage](http://joomsky.com/index.php/products/js-support-ticket-1/js-supprot-ticket-wp/)
 [Demo](http://jssupportticket.joomshark.com/)